djeada/Stanford-Machine-Learning/slides/week_02.md

 * $\theta_1$ is gradient.

 ### Cost function
+* A cost function expresses how dissatisfied we are with the model's present coefficients in the prediction of output y from input x.
-* We may use a cost function to determine how to fit the best straight line to our data.
+* We may use the cost function to determine how to fit the best straight line to our data.
 * We want to want to solve a minimization problem.
 Minimize $(h_{\theta}(x) - y)^2$.
 * Sum this over the training set.